St9rinsky/Restaurant-Revenue-Analysis/README.md

 # Restaurant-Expected-Revenue-Analysis
-This is a Restaurant revenue prediction model
+This is a Restaurant revenue analysis